MadBomber/aia/man/aia.1.md

 : Out FILENAME - default is ./temp.md

 `--pipeline PID1,PID2,PID3`
-: Specifies a pipeline of prompt IDs (PID) in which the respone from the first prompt is fed into the second prompt as context whose response is fed into the third as context, etc.  It is a comma seperated list.
+: Specifies a pipeline of prompt IDs (PID) in which the response from the first prompt is fed into the second prompt as context whose response is fed into the third as context, etc.  It is a comma separated list.
 There is no artificial limit to the number of prompt IDs in the pipeline - default is an empty list

 `-p`, `--prompts_dir` *PATH_TO_DIRECTORY*
-: Directory containing the prompt files - default is ~/.prompts
+: Directory containing prompt files (default: ~/.prompts)

-`--roles_dir` *PATH_TO_DIRECTORY*
+`--roles_prefix` *PREFIX*
-: Directory containing the personification prompt files - default is $AIA_PROMPTS_DIR/roles
+: Subdirectory name for role files (default: roles).
+Used to calculate the roles directory by joining prompts_dir and roles_prefix.

 `-r`, `--role` *ROLE_ID*
 : A role ID is the same as a prompt ID.
 A "role" is a specialized prompt that gets pre-pended to another prompt.
 It's purpose is to configure the LLM into a certain orientation (personality) within which to resolve its primary prompt.